KleineEdelweiss/lmsensors_rb/README.md

 s.reset_fmap # Reset it back to the default

 # Where :idx is an int in range, assign new
-# AbsSensor object to sobj.
+# Sensor object to sobj.
 sobj = items[:idx]
+sobj.name # Name of Sensor
+sobj.adapater # Adapter of Sensor
+sobj.path # Path of Sensor
-sobj.stat # Stat the selected sensor, getting raw output sobj.features # Return the features on a sensor sobj.count_sf # Return the number of subfeatures on a Sensor object
+sobj.info # Return the name, adapter, and path of a Sensor sobj.read # Raw data from the :stat part of the Sensor sobj.stat # Stat the selected sensor, returning features sobj.features # Alias for :stat sobj.count # Count the number of features sobj.count_s # Alias for :count sobj.count_sf # Return the number of subfeatures on a Sensor object

 # Set the name of the desired sensors to collect